Aeroluna/LunaCoopMod/README.md

 Bunkers can do it, why not the Missile Turrets?
 Gives Stukov another funny form of detection.

-- Reduced push priority of infantry to 9.
+- Reduced allied push priority of infantry to -1.
-- Increased push priority of uprooted buildings to 11.
+- Increased allied push priority of uprooted buildings to 1.

 It can be frustrating trying to get into the fight when you have a P3 Stukov ally, now you can push all their troopers aside.
 It also made sense that giant walking buildings could push other smaller units out of the way.
 This helps trying to push your bunker line up.